-Thanksgiving is upon us, and that means tons of turkey, stuffing, veggies and desserts.
-For your pet, it means a house filled with delicious smells that may have them mooching for a taste.
-There is no harm in sharing parts of your holiday meal with your pet, but you need to choose which parts wisely.
-Certain foods on your Thanksgiving table could be extremely harmful to cats and dogs.
+It’s Thanksgiving!
+We express our gratitude on this day as well as eat turkey, stuffing, veggies and desserts.
+For your pet, it means a house filled with delicious smells that may have them hoping for a taste.
+There is no harm in sharing parts of your holiday meal with your pet, but you need to choose “which” parts wisely.
+Certain foods on your Thanksgiving table could be extremely harmful to dogs.
 The ASPCA lists the foods that your pet can and can’t eat this holiday:

-No raw dough or alcohol – A lick of the cookie dough bowl or a sip of wine may be sweet indulgences for humans, but both can be dangerous for dogs and cats.
-Batter that contains raw eggs poses the same threat as undercooked turkey: salmonella.
+A lick of the cookie dough bowl or a sip of wine may be sweet indulgences for humans, but both can be dangerous for dogs and cats.
+Batter that contains raw eggs poses the same threat as under cooked turkey: salmonella.
 Raw dough also has the potential to rise in your pet’s stomach, leading to vomiting or other internal problems.
 Alcohol has a much stronger effect on our pets than it does on humans, so even a small amount can lead to serious symptoms.